gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet asked to break the silence that followed.

 Captain Leung scratched the side of his nose with a gloved finger.
-"I'm thinking about it,
+"It's where we were headed,
-but I'm still worried about whatever might be in that bunker.
+but I'm worried about whatever might be in that bunker.
-You said there were lots like it around here?"
+You said there were others like it around here?"

 Sindy shrugged,
-looking at the braid in her lap, then nodded reluctantly.
+looking at the braid in her lap, then nodded.
 "Any idea what we might find in this one?" the captain asked.